loopbackio/loopback-next/docs/site/tutorials/core/1-introduction.md

    - English: Hello, Raymond!
    - Chinese: Raymond，你好！

-2. It should be easy to add support for a new language, such as French
+2. It should be easy to add support for a new language, such as French.

 3. A REST API is provided to access the service via `http://<server>:<port>/greet/<name>`.
 It will receive a response based on